تحلیل اقتصادی تعامل مسؤولیت مدنی مداخلهگر ثالث در نقض قرارداد و انجام عین تعهد؛ مطالعه تطبیقی در حقوق آمریکا و ایران

 ∴ Research Hypothesis ∴

-The article posits the hypothesis that the prioritization of specific performance over contract termination and damages, as a general rule, may eliminate the grounds for third-party liability in breach of contract.
+This paper posits the hypothesis that the prioritization of specific performance over contract termination and damages, as a general rule, may eliminate the grounds for third-party liability in breach of contract.
 This hypothesis challenges the prevailing economic view that third-party liability in breach of contract is essential for optimal resource allocation.
 The research hypothesizes that if specific performance is consistently prioritized, third parties would lack the incentive to induce a breach, as the promisor would be legally bound to perform the contract.
 Consequently, the need for third-party liability would diminish, potentially leading to a more straightforward and efficient legal framework that prioritizes the fulfillment of contractual obligations.

 The hypothesis further suggests that in legal systems where specific performance is favored, the efficiency gains from third-party liability may be limited or even negated.
 This would imply that the interaction between these remedies is not just a matter of legal doctrine but also of economic efficiency, with significant implications for the design of contractual remedies.